 How I got involved in the world of Lost In Space, Star Trek, etc.

-Back in the early 1990’s, I was trying to start a small business as a sideline to my job.
+Back in the early 1990’s, I was trying to start a small business as a sideline to my job at UPS.
+I needed a tax write-off and my accountant suggested starting a small business.
 It started with advertising some old toys and collectibles in magazines.
-I had saved all these old toys but was then an adult (or trying to be anyway) and decided to sell them all off.
+I had saved all these old toys but being an adult (or trying to be anyway) with little time on my hands, I decided to sell them all off.
 I found out that many of those old toys were worth money…a lot of money.